wieli99/StudyBuddy/README.md

 # StudyBuddy
-A game that motivates to study
+A game that motivates you to study